 I get my fair share of hate mail.
-Mostly it’s from Arbonne sellers, Soylent drinkers, Nutella fans, and professionals in the medical/science world who challenge my stance on Ensure, Artificial Sweeteners and the Birth Control Pill.
-When I signed up to share my opinions on controversial topics or popular paradigms, I knew the hate mail was part of the deal.
+Mostly it’s from Arbonne sellers, Soylent drinkers, Nutella fans, and professionals in the medical/science world who challenge my stance on Ensure, artificial sweeteners and the birth control pill.
+When I signed up to share my opinions as a health expert on controversial topics or popular paradigms, I knew the hate mail was part of the deal.

 There is always room for contradiction, and discussion that is constructive, helpful and insightful.
 I appreciate this very much.
 It’s always valuable to understand opinions and perspectives of those who come from a different understanding than us.
 This opens up the opportunity for a conversation and to learn.

 And then there are the personal attacks, which usually involve quotes around my being a “nutritionist”, “health expert”, “cured” – things like that.
 These usually just cause me to have feelings of compassion.
 I imagine it would be tough to go through the day taking everything personally, wearing insult like a personality trait (“I’m insulted!”) and feasting on offence as if the world is out to abuse your sensibilities.
 More over, I imagine it’s also tough as an expert with extensive training in a specific area to see other experts express opinions that challenge the theories in which you were trained.
 Insult and offence is a choice – we can take it or leave it.
 For the first few years in this field, I would respond to these comments and emails, until eventually I realized this was a complete energy drain and a total waste of my time.

 I was letting their darkness invade the light I work very hard to channel out in the world.